What Were the Concentration Camps Around Berlin?

 Operations and Horrors

-These concentration camps, like others across Nazi Germany, were places of immense suffering and persecution.
-Inmates lived in overcrowded barracks, endured brutal labor, starvation, and constant fear.
-Medical experiments, torture, and executions were common occurrences, reflecting the Nazis’ systematic dehumanization of their victims.
+These concentration camps, like others in Nazi Germany, were locations of enormous suffering and persecution.
+Prisoners were kept in a crowded barracks, were subject to brutal labor and starvation and were in constant terror.
+Medical experiments, torture, and executions, were consistently happening and showed the Nazis systematic dehumanization of their victims.

 Legacy and Remembrance